 The right time for payments

 Does Asia hold the key?
 I asked Mike Massaro, CEO of Flywire, about the shift to an Asian-based lead investor.
-Temasek is giant Singapore investment fund, with a portfolio of c. $238bn as of March this year and around a quarter of it in FinTech.
+Temasek is a giant Singapore investment fund, with a portfolio of c.$238bn as of March this year and around a quarter of it in FinTech.

 Don’t forget the banks